nichia/campoutz/README.md

 # Campoutz

-Looking for a camping location for your next camping trip?
+Looking for a place for your next camping trip?
 Explore Campoutz to find public campgrounds across the US.
 Signup and login to search for campgrounds by State.
 After login, you have the option to save campgrounds to your favorites for visiting later.

 ## Demo